 That’s the answer to most things our children ask; that’s the answer to most things, period.
 Don’t know.
 Don’t even try to know.
 You can’t know.

 If you’ve read Suzuki Roshi’s little book Zen Mind, Beginner’s Mind you may know a little something about what Zen calls “beginner’s mind.”

 “In the beginner’s mind there are many possibilities, but in the expert’s there are few.”

 Some define it as having an open mind.
 Some equate it with a child’s mind.
 I’ve seen it called a central concept in Zen.

 Whenever you start thinking about beginner’s mind it’s no longer beginner’s mind, because it’s not something you do inside your head.
 It’s something you don’t do.
 You don’t conceive it, define it, explain it, or label it.
 You don’t measure it like we do with the finite concept of time; you live in it as your infinite universe.
 Isn’t it lovely?

-You don’t know beginner’s mind, but if you slow way down and stay in one place, you can begin to see it.
+You don’t know beginner’s mind, but if you learn to slow down and stay in one place, you can begin to see it.
 And seeing it, you can totally be it.

 There is an end to what any of us can know.
-But there is no end to this.
+But there is no end to this beginning.
 Can you see?

 Have another look.
 There’s still time to begin.

 Beginner’s Mind One-Day Retreat